Reoptimization Nearly Solves Weakly Coupled Markov Decision Processes: Introduction

 \section{\bfseries\scshape{Introduction}}

-Markov decision processes (MDP) have proven tremendously useful as models of stochastic sequential planning problems.
+Markov Decision Processes (MDPs) have proven tremendously useful as models of stochastic sequential planning problems.
 Dynamic programming is the principal method to address these problems under uncertainty.
-While generally applicable, the computational difficulty of applying classic dynamic programming algorithms to realistic problems has triggered much research into techniques to deal with large state and action spaces.
-One such technique is \emph{decomposition}, for which the very large global MDP is decomposed into $N$ loosely dependent sub-processes, and we solve independently these $N$ sub-problems that are exponentially smaller in size compared to the global problem.
-If these solutions can be pieced together effectively, and used to guide the search for a global solution that performs well, then dramatic improvements in the overall solution time can be obtained.
+While MDPs are in theory applicable to many problems, applying classic dynamic programming algorithms to realistic problems is computationally difficult.
+This has triggered much research into techniques to deal with large state and action spaces.
+One such technique is decomposition, for which the very large global MDP is decomposed into $N$ loosely dependent sub-processes, each of a size exponentially smaller compared to the global problem.
+Each local problem can then be solved independently at relatively low cost.
+If these local solutions can be pieced together effectively, and used to guide the search for a global solution that performs well, then dramatic improvements in the overall solution time can be obtained.

-In this paper we study \emph{weakly coupled} MDPs that fall into this situation.
-The model originates from sequential stochastic resource allocation problems: A number of tasks must be addressed and actions consists of assigning various resource at every decision epoch to each of these tasks.
-We assume that each of these tasks is \emph{additive utility independent}: the utility of achieving any collection of tasks is the sum of rewards associated with each task.
-In addition, we assume that each task can be viewed as an independent sub-process whose rewards and transitions are independent of the others, given a fixed action or policy.
-These tasks are linked only via the global resource constraints at each decision epoch, that explains the terminology "weakly coupled".
-Weakly coupled MDPs are widely applicable in practice, and can be used to model various scheduling, queueing, supply chain as well as health care problems.
+In this paper we study \emph{weakly-coupled} MDPs that fall into this situation.
+The model originates from sequential stochastic resource allocation problems: A number of tasks must be addressed and an action consists in assigning various resource at every decision epoch to each of these tasks.
+Weakly-coupled MDPs have been used to model scheduling, queueing, supply chain as well as health care problems \cite{GOCGUN20122323,hawkins2003langrangian,meuleau1998solving,patrick2008dynamic,salemi2018approximate}.
+In such a model, the tasks are \emph{additive utility independent}: the utility of achieving any collection of tasks is the sum of rewards associated with each task.
+Moreover, for a given allocation of resource, each task can be viewed as an independent sub-process whose rewards and transitions are independent of the others.
+The tasks are linked only through the global resource constraints at each decision epoch.
+This explains the terminology "weakly-coupled".